-The Active KVM Client (AKC), the native Windows Client, requires Internet Explorer 11 or above and Microsoft .NET Framework versions 4.5 and above, and is supported on Windows 7/8/10 desktops.
+The Active KVM Client (AKC), the native Windows Client, requires Internet Explorer or Edge and Microsoft .NET Framework versions 4.5 and above, and is supported on Windows 7/8/10 desktops.

 Note: These support statements do not apply to the KX III when used with CC-SG.
 Check the CC-SG Release Notes and Compatibility Matrix.